percona/portal-doc/docs/advisors/checks/mongodb-inconsistent-indexes-across-shards.md

 If shardedIndexConsistency reports any index inconsistencies, you can identify the missing index or any inconsistent properties across the collection’s shards by running a specific  aggregation pipeline that returns results on inconsistencies.
 That pipeline script can be found in the [Manage Indexes section of MongoDB Documentation](https://www.mongodb.com/docs/manual/tutorial/manage-indexes/).

+## Resolution

-**To resolve the inconsistency where an index is missing from the collection on a particular shard(s), you can either -**
+**The inconsistency where an index is missing from the collection on a particular shard(s)**

+Perform either of the following steps:

 - Perform a rolling index build for the collection on the affected shard(s) to make sure indexes are built consistently across all involved shards.